-Activation lock though a really nice features of iOS for personal devices helping stop device getting stolen, on enterprise (Work owned) devices can be a real pain especially if a personal Apple account is used and the user has left the company leaving the device activation lock.
+Activation lock though really nice features of iOS for personal devices helping stop device getting stolen, on enterprise (Work owned) devices can be a real pain especially if a personal Apple account is used and the user has left the company leaving the device activation lock.

-For some time this could mean having a large number of devices that could not be used and getting Apple to unlock them over Email can take some time, when devices are MDM enrolled into MobileIron using DEP a (supervised) device you do get a MDM unlock code but I have found that this doesn't always work.
+For some time this could mean having a large number of devices that could not be used and getting Apple to unlock them over Email can take some time, when devices are MDM enrolled into MobileIron using DEP a (supervised) device you do get an MDM to unlock code but I have found that this doesn't always work.

-If your running MobileIron for your MDM it has got a Security Policy option that can turn off Activation Lock for new devices setup after the policy is setup!
+If your running MobileIron for your MDM it has got a Security Policy option that can turn off Activation Lock for new devices set up after the policy is setup!